 Safety and Medical Information

 The Mammoth Cave National Park is equipped with basic first aid services for minor injuries.
 There are a number of recognized medical facilities surrounding the park.
 South-central Kentucky has some of the best hospitals with first-class facilities.
 The area also provides air ambulance services to nearby hospitals for specialized treatment.
-Be sure to arm yourself with visitors medical insurance in case an unexpected turn of events forces you to visit one of them.

 Before You Travel to Mammoth Cave National Park - Do This